mihaeu/dephpend/README.md

 bin/php-dependencies uml --output=uml.png src
 ```

-but most likely what you want to do is to use the `--only-namespaces` option.
+but most likely what you want to do is to use the `--depth[=DEPTH]` option.
 If your app has more than 20 classes, the UML will become messy if you don't use namespace instead of class level.
+Experiment with different depth values, but usually a depth of 2 or 3 is what you want.

 ### Dependency Structure Matrix